Medically reviewed by Drugs.com. Last updated on Dec 16, 2022.

 Preparing for an appointment

-You're likely to start by seeing your family doctor or a general practitioner.
+You're likely to start by seeing your primary health care provider.
 Or you may be referred immediately to a specialist in skin conditions (dermatologist).

 What you can do

 Before your appointment, you might want to write a list of answers to the following questions:

 - When did you first begin experiencing symptoms?

 - Have you been swimming or wading outdoors recently?